quincysorrentino/OpenCV-Project/README.md

 This was one of the most important steps in the whole process because for the Canny edge detection process to work properly the cones have to be properly masked.

 Another difficult roadblock that I had to overcome in this porject was the tweaking of parameters in the Hough line detection method.
 Based off the documentation the parameters, especially `rho` and `theta` are slightly vauge.
-It took a while to eventually narrow down these parameters so that only two lines were created in the end.
+It took a while to eventually narrow down these parameters so that only two lines were created.

 ## What Libraries Are Used?
 For this project, I chose to use: